numbat-tutorials/tutorial_packaging_your_code/README.md

 Website: https://numbat-tutorials.github.io/tutorial_packaging_your_code

+---

+Sharing your R code doesn’t have to be a messy email chain or a zip file with cryptic scripts.
+In this hands-on workshop, you’ll learn how to wrap your code into a professional R package that’s easy to use, easy to share, and easy to maintain.
+We’ll guide you through the whole process—from setting up the structure to documenting your functions and publishing your work online, including websites for your documentation and submission to CRAN.

 ### Presenters

 * [Michael Lydeamore](https://www.michaellydeamore.com) is a senior lecturer in the Department of Econometrics and Business Statistics.
 His research focusses on computational statistics, and network theory, applied to public health and infectious diseases problems.
 Dr Lydeamore is a Fellow of the Higher Education Academy, and editor for Royal Society Open Science and the Bulletin of Mathematical Biology.
 He is also currently a board member and treasurer for the [Australia and New Zealand Industrial and Applied Mathematics](http://www.anziam.org.au) society.